-Since its founding in 2014 EARA has grown to an association of more than 110 member organisations from both private and public biomedical research, as well as professional bodies, across 23 countries.
+Since its founding in 2014 EARA has grown to an association of more than 130 member organisations from both private and public biomedical research, as well as professional bodies, in 23 European countries and five other countries around the world.

-On this page you can find out more about the benefits of EARA membership and th association’s vision, mission and strategic objectives up until to 2023.
+On this page you can find out more about the benefits of EARA membership and the association’s vision, mission and strategic objectives.
+Please fill in the Information Form and email it to us to request EARA membership information.

 EARA activities and membership services include: